we have the exhibition to examine

 SAM WANAMAKER PLAYHOUSE

 Our founder Sam Wanamaker’s vision for the Shakespeare Globe project did not only include the open-air stage of the ‘wooden O’.
 The Globe Theatre – one of the most iconic and atmospheric performance venues in London – is only half the story.
-Building work is now well underway on the Sam Wanamaker Playhouse, and a temporary display is charting the construction progress, updated as the work continues during this summer and as the new indoor playhouse is prepared for performances to begin in January.
+Building work for the Sam Wanamaker Playhouse is now complete and performances have begun.
+A temporary display in the Globe exhibition charts the construction process of this ambitious project.
 For a brief background to the project please download the leaflet from the downloads list on the right.

 THE NEW ZEALAND HANGINGS